Yuri-Vlasqz/Yuri-Vlasqz/README.md

-⚡ Electrical engineer with emphasis on electronics and computers.
+⚡ Electrical engineer with emphasis on electronics and computers, graduated from PUC-Rio.

 💻 Knowledge of C and Python programming languages.